georgetown-university/druml/README.md

 druml --config=~/supersite.yml <command> <arguments>
 ```

-If you are planning to log druml output, make sure to create druml directory and grant access to edit it.
+If you are planning to log druml output, make sure to create druml log directory and grant access to edit it.
 ```sudo mkdir /var/log/druml/
 sudo chmod a+rw /var/log/druml
 ```